How to run a sustainable film production

 When hiring mobile toilets there are several waterless options available.
 Loowatt, for example, uses a closed loop waterless flushing system and the pods can be used on any type of location as they do not require a water hook-up or to be accessed by a vacuum truck.

-Film productions need to start encouraging staff to utilise sustainable transportation options, such as carpooling or public transport, whenever feasible.
+Film productions also can also encourage staff to utilise sustainable transportation options, such as carpooling or public transport, whenever feasible.
 Currently, most production staff commute individually by car and make additional trips to pick up and drop off materials.

 Digital platforms have shared transportation and ride-hailing easier by efficiently matching supply and demand.
-Liftango's digital service, for example, could help green productions offer shuttle rides or encourage staff to share rides with the carpool platform.
+Liftango's digital service could help green productions offer shuttle rides or encourage staff to share rides with the carpool platform.

 Photo by fauxels